-Anal cancer is an uncommon type of cancer that occurs in the anal canal.
-The anal canal is a short tube at the end of your rectum through which stool leaves your body.
+Anal cancer occurs in the anal canal which is considered an uncommon type of cancer.
+The anal canal is a short tube that is found at the end of your rectum from where stool leaves your body.

-Anal cancer can cause signs and symptoms.
-The common anal cancer symptoms are rectal bleeding and anal pain.
+Anal cancer can cause various signs and symptoms.
+Some of the common anal cancer symptoms include anal pain and rectal bleeding.

-Most people with anal cancer are treated with a combination of chemotherapy and radiation.
-Though combining anal cancer treatments increases the chance of a cure, the combined treatments also increase the risk of side effects.
+Most people with anal cancer get a combined treatment of chemotherapy and radiation after early anal cancer symptoms are detected.
+It may increase the chances of cure, but at the same time, the combined treatments may also increase the chances of multiple side effects.

 5 Anal Cancer Symptoms

 - Severe bleeding from the rectum or anus